robin8a/ts_biomass_geotif_to_png_lambda/DOWNLOAD_S3_FILE.md

-# AWS S3 Download Instructions
+# Download Files from S3

 This document provides instructions for downloading files from S3 using the AWS CLI.